-- 151 Introductory Psychology.
+151 Introductory Psychology.
 F and S, core.
 An orientation to many of the central concerns of psychology, this course includes consideration of such issues as perception and consciousness, learning and memory, motivation and emotion, personality development and social interaction, stress and adjustment.
 Students are introduced to the methods of psychological research and to the role of psychology in scientific endeavor and human application.

 The psychology core requirements for students in teacher education programs should be met by Education 301 rather than by this course.
+Staff.

-Staff. - 201 Developmental Psychology: Lifespan.\ F and S. An overview of human psychological development from birth to death.
-The primary objective is to understand the behavior characteristic of each stage of development and the psycho-social factors which influence that behavior.
+201 Developmental Psychology: Lifespan.
+F and S. An overview of human psychological development from birth to death.
+The primary objective is to understand the behavior characteristic of each stage of development and the factors which influence that behavior.
 Not open to students who have taken or plan to take 204 or 207.
 Prerequisite: 151, Education 301, or permission of the instructor.
-Mr. W. Joosse. - 204 Developmental Psychology: Child.\ F and S. A basic overview of normal development from birth to adolescence.
+Mr. W. Joosse.

+204 Developmental Psychology: Child.
+F and S. A basic overview of normal development from birth to adolescence.
 Organization is chronological (infant, toddler, etc.) and conceptual (cognitive development, social-personality development, etc.).
 Not open to students who have taken or plan to take 201.
 Prerequisite: 151, Education 301, or permission of the instructor.
-Mr. R. Stouwie. - 207 Developmental Psychology: Adolescent.\ F. A study of the transitional years of human development from puberty to early adulthood.
-Emphasis is on developmental changes and on the tasks which the adolescent faces in his different roles.
+Mr. R. Stouwie.

+207 Developmental Psychology: Adolescent.
+F. A study of the transitional years of human development from puberty to early adulthood.
+Emphasis is on developmental changes and on the tasks which adolescents face in their different roles.
 Not open to students who have taken or plan to take 201.

-- Prerequisite: 151, Education 301, or permission of the instructor.
-Mr. R. Stouwie. - 211 Personality and Adjustment.\ F. A study of psychological theory and research pertinent to personality dynamics and adjustment.
-Coverage includes concepts of mental health, need fulfillment, sources of conflict and stress, the nature and effects of anxiety, the self concept, and principles of emotional and interpersonal competence.
-Attention will be given to the personal application of these topics.
+Prerequisite: 151, Education 301, or permission of the instructor.
+Mr. R. Stouwie.
+Not offered 1988-89.

+211 Personality and Adjustment.
+F. A study of psychological theory and research pertinent to personality dynamics and adjustment.
+Coverage includes concepts of mental health, sources of conflict and stress, the nature and effects of anxiety, the self concept, and principles of emotional and interpersonal competence.
+Special emphasis is given to personal application and a Christian critique of popular psychology.
 Prerequisite: 151 or permission of the instructor.
-Mr. W. Joosse. - 212 Psychopathology.\ F and S. A study of the wide range of abnormal behaviors.
+Mr. W. Joosse.

+212 Psychopathology.
+F and S. A study of the wide range of abnormal behaviors.
 Emphasis is on causes, dynamics, and classification, with some attention to treatment approaches.
 Prerequisite: 151 or permission of the instructor.
-Mr. S. Stehouwer, Mr. G. Weaver. - 216 Psychology of the Exceptional Child.\ S. A basic overview of children who differ physically, mentally, or behaviorally from "normal" children.
+Mr. S. Stehouwer, Mr. G. Weaver.

+216 Psychology of the Exceptional Child.
+S. A basic overview of children who differ physically, mentally, or behaviorally from "normal" children.
 Emphasis on causal factors, characteristics, and diagnosis.
 Not open to students who have taken or plan to take Special Education 216.
 Prerequisite: 151, Education 301, or permission of the instructor.
-Mr. R. Stouwie. - 250 Statistics and Research Design.\ F and S. An introduction to scientific research in psychology including the formulation of hypotheses, the design and execution of experiments, the analysis and interpretation of data through statistical procedures, and the communication of results.
+Mr. R. Stouwie.

+250 Statistics and Research Design.
+F and S. An introduction to scientific research in psychology including the formulation of hypotheses, the design and execution of experiments, the analysis and interpretation of data through statistical procedures, and the communication of results.
 Two-hour laboratory each week.
-Mr. A. Reynolds. - 301 Organizational Psychology.
+Mr. A. Reynolds.

+Organizational Psychology.
 S. A consideration of psychological concepts and research related to human action in work situations, particularly in organizations.
 The course includes discussions of the psychological processes of individuals involved in work and management (e.g., perceptual discrimination in varying tasks, strategies in problem solving, motivation for power and achievement, effects of compensation on learning), and the social psychology of the work organization (communication patterns, decision-making processes, performance evaluation, conflict, and stress).
 The relationship of psychological theory and practice are analyzed through case studies of organizational experiences.
 Prerequisite: 151 or permission of the instructor.
-Mr. G. Weaver.
+Mr. J. Lee, Mr. A. Shoemaker.